 Section 1: Science as a Way of Knowing: Human Origins - M. Pante

-This seminar will engage students in the exploration of science as a way of knowing, specifically as it relates to human evolution.
-The seminar considers what counts as scientific knowledge, and what one gains and does with the acquisition of knowledge.
-Students will synthesize the history and philosophy of science with human origins research.
-We will begin by developing a foundation for evaluating scientific theory and practice that we will apply in defining evolutionary theory.
-We will adapt knowledge of science and evolutionary theory to case studies in human origins research, such as the Piltdown hoax and the “Man the Hunter” hypothesis.
-Lastly, we will debate controversial topics, such as creationism vs evolution and the basis for science denial in America.
-Ultimately, students will emerge equipped with the tools to assess a broad range of scientific research.
+This seminar will engage students in the exploration of science as a way of knowing, specifically as it relates to the field of paleoanthropology and human origins research.
+The seminar considers what counts as scientific knowledge, and the ethical and aesthetic implications of what one gains and does with the acquisition of knowledge.
+Students will integrate the history and philosophy of science with theoretical, methodological and ethical considerations in human origins research.
+Students will also consider controversial topics in human origins, such as creationism vs evolution and the “Man the Hunter” hypothesis.

 Section 2: Science as a Way of Knowing: Water Science- C. Olivo-Delgado